Years 7 to 9 Subjects – Music

 Year 8 and 9

-Emmaus offers two Music electives in Year 8 and 9: Music Studies and Performance and Music Production and Song Writing.
+Emmaus offers two Music electives in Year 8 and 9: Music Studies and Music Production.
 Both pathways may be studied concurrently.

 Students consolidate their knowledge and understanding of the elements of Music and its application in performance and composition through various learning tasks and assessment types.
 These include: